-Not included in the count of archaeological resources in the APE above are 14 demolished built resources.
-These resources were assigned a primary number by the California Historic Resources Information System or listed in local surveys but have yielded no evidence to warrant consideration for listing under NRHP Criterion D or CRHR Criterion 4.
+In addition, there are 14 demolished built resources recorded within the APE-assigned a primary number by the California Historic Resources Information System or listed in local surveys-that have provided no evidence to warrant consideration for listing under NRHP Criterion D or CRHR Criterion 4.
 These resource locations are listed in Table 3.17-2, and are not discussed further.

-Five resources are located near, but do not appear to be within, the APE.
+Also, there are three resources-CA-SCL-714/H (P-43-000632), CA-SCL-868 (P-43-001840), and CA-SCL-000929H (P-43-003047)-that are within 50 feet of the project footprint.
 The potential exists for these resources to extend into the project footprint, as discussed in the ASR (Authority 2019b).
-Three of the resources-CA-SCL-714/H (P-43-000632), CA-SCL-868 (P-43-001840), and CA-SCL-000929H (P-43-003047)-are within 50 feet of the APE.
-Two resources-CA-SCL-31 (P-43-00051) and P-43-001215-are above the project's tunnel footprint, and no work is planned on the ground surface over the tunnel footprint.
-Of these resources, CA-SCL-30, the third Mission Santa Clara location, has been previously evaluated for NRHP and/or CRHR eligibility and determined eligible.
-These resources are not included in Table 3.17-3.
+Additionally, two resources-CA-SCL-31 (P-43-00051) and P-43-001215-are in the project footprint above the tunnel footprint; no work is planned at this time on the ground surface in this part of the APE.
+Of these resources, CA-SCL-30, the third Mission Santa Clara location, has been previously evaluated for NRHP and/or CRHR eligibility, and has been determined eligible.